koalamer/conust/README.md

 - "7" or "4" the magnitude digits are normal base 36 digits.
 - "6" and "3" the digits are value inverted: instead of X there will be the digit 35 - X

-After the magnitude come the significant digits of the original number, omitting the decimal point is there is any.
+After the magnitude come the significant digits of the original number, omitting the decimal point if there is any.
 The digits are treated as base 36 digits and are encoded:

 - as normal digits if the number is positive, which basically means thet the digits are copied from the input
 - as inverted digits if the number is negative, meaning that instead of digit X, the digit 35 - X is stored

-Finally if the number is negative it is terminated by a "~" (tilde) character
+Finally if the number is negative it is terminated by a "~" (tilde) character.

+If the generated token is used inside a string, a space character should be appended to it to ensure proper sorting.
+(Unless the token is at the very end of the string, in which case it is unnecessary.)
+The EncodeMixedText function does this automatically.

 ## Conversion Examples